orthanc-team/orthanc-auth-service/README.md

   - `PUBLIC_LANDING_ROOT` is required for long validity tokens (see below)
   - `MEDDREAM_TOKEN_SERVICE_URL` is the url of the MedDream token web service (MedDream has its own webservice to generate short term tokens)
   - `PUBLIC_MEDDREAM_ROOT` is the public root url where the MedDream Viewer can be accessed
-- A script or application requests the `orthanc-token-service` to generate such a token via the Rest API:
+- A script or application requests the `orthanc-auth-service` to generate such a token via the Rest API:
 ```bash
 curl -X PUT http://localhost:8000/shares -H 'Content-Type: application/json' \
   -d '{"id": "toto",